 In 1887, when she was about the age of 29, she was united in the bonds of holy matrimony with 28-year-old Jacob Albert Korns (Sept.
 1, 1859 -1918), son of Daniel and Kathleen (Tressler) Korns..

 The Korns family made their home in neighboring Fayette County, PA in 1896 -- then moved to Sand Patch, Larimer Township, where they resided in 1900 -- and later migrated to Southampton Township, Somerset County.

-The couple's seven known offspring were A. Clayton Korns, M. Joseph Korns, M. Orpha Korns, Cynthia Korns, Mahlon Korns, Commodore "Dewey" Korns and Sherman Korns.
+The couple's seven known offspring were Clayton Arbuckle Korns, Joseph Melvin Korns, M. Orpha Korns, Cynthia Korns, Mahlon Korns, Commodore "Dewey" Korns and Sherman Korns.